piplay-fork/GameCenterManager/README.md

 If you like the project, please [star it](https://github.com/nihalahmed/iCloudDocumentSync) on GitHub!
 Watch the project on GitHub for updates.
 If you use GameCenter Manager in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.

+# Feature Branch Warning
+You are currently viewing the feature branch of this GitHub repository.
+The feature branch contains bleeding edge commits / features, otherwise known as alpha or beta features.
+Content in this branch may be unstable, bug-ridden, non-working, and undocumented.
+The sole purpose of this branch is to test and improve on new features that may or may not be included in future (stable) versions.

+It is not recommended that you use this branch in a production app of any kind.
+For stable production ready code, please refer to the master branch.

 # Project Features
 GameCenter Manager is a great way to use Game Center in your iOS or OS X app.
 Below are a few key project features and highlights.
 * Sync, Submit, Save, Retrieve, and Track any Game Center leaderboards, achievements, or challenges in only one line of code.